-Large Rain Water Tanks are connected to the roofed buildings / structures and most are fitted with 65mm storz connections to enable emergency services to draw water from these for firefighting purposed if required.
+A large Rainwater Tank (W) is also connected to the CDO building and is fitted with a 65mm storz connection to enable emergency services to draw water for firefighting purposed if required.

-Note: SVRC is a general term used to describe both a specific building on the site AND the general 'front -end' / public disposal area of the site collectively.
+Note: CDO is a general term used to describe both a specific building on the site AND the general 'front -end' / public disposal area of the site collectively.
+Other structures / operational activities undertaken in the CDO area are explained as follows: